Job Specification

 prepare detailed written reports and planned circumstances to

-correct custody, security and monitoring breaches.
+correct custody, security, and monitoring breaches.

-Ability to develop and implement emergency management contingency
+Ability to develop and implement emergency management

-all parties.
+and safety for all parties.

-Ability to prepare responses and case development for
+Ability to prepare responses and case development for presentation

-hearings, representing facility management directives and
+representing facility management directives and policies.

 Ability to develop intelligence sources and interpret useful and